ZajacMateusz1/BlogApp/README.md

 - receives a like on a post,
 - receives a comment on a post,
 - gains a new follower.

+If the WebSocket connection is closed unexpectedly, the frontend automatically attempts to reconnect after a delay.
+Reconnection attempts continue until the WebSocket provider is unmounted.

 Notifications are also stored in MongoDB, allowing users to retrieve their notification history after reconnecting or refreshing the application.